RMIT-COSC2780-2973-IDM25/IDM25-DOC/FAQ-PROLOG.md

 p(X, Y,Z):- <code B>.
 ```

-### Documentation

-Each predicate you write should have a concise and clear documentation also indicating its mode of usage.
-You can find plenty of good documentation examples in the SWI-Prolog manual and even help system (e.g., try `help(append)`).

-For **documentation style** similar to JavaDoc, refer to [SWI-Prolog Source Documentation](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/pldoc.html%27)).

 ### Strings as atoms

 In Prolog, any string starting with capital letter is considered a variable.
 So, to represent a string a name like "Alan Turing" you have two options: